-The College is committed to developing and providing a strong residential community of servant-leaders, which includes one upper-class women's residence hall (McGregor Hall), one other women's residence hall (Anderson Hall), one women's apartment building (Webbwood Apartments), and two men's residence halls (Howerton Hall and Davis Hall).
-These residence halls provide a warm, friendly "home away from home" for students.
-The focus of Residence Life is developing relationships and sharing the love of Christ in a community centered on grace and truth.
+The College is committed to developing and providing a strong residential community of servant-leaders, which includes McGregor Hall, Anderson Hall, Davis Hall, Howerton Hall, Anderson House, Lookout Lodge, Webbwood Apartments, and the Community at the Ridge.
+These residential complexes provide a warm, friendly "home away from home" for students.
+The focus of Residence Life is educating and preparing students for life through developing relationships and sharing the love of Christ in a community centered on grace and truth.

-Each residence hall is staffed with a professional residence director and student resident assistants who are committed to serving each student as a whole person and who believe that each individual has infinite value to God.
+Each residential complex or designated area is staffed with a professional residence director and student resident assistants who are committed to serving each student as a whole person and who believe that each individual has infinite value to God.
 As the residence life staff serves the students, the desire is that the residents in turn, will seek to serve others and, by following the example of Christ, will become servant-leaders to each other.